-- Door-to-door campaign with pamphlets/letters delivered. - Radio and/or television broadcast - · Sirens and mobile public address announcements - Telephone calls - Electronic media (internet/social media) - Tagging of building to identify their evacuation status.
+- Door-to-door campaign with pamphlets/letters delivered.

+- Radio and/or television broadcast

+- Sirens and mobile public address announcements

+- Telephone calls

+- Electronic media (internet/social media)

 The area in question will have controlled access and that a pass may be required to regain access to the area.